-Details of his Arrest
+Details of His Arrest

 Ghana’s former Minister of Finance, Ken Ofori Atta, was arrested on January 6, 2026, in Washington, D.C., by the United States Immigration and Customs Enforcement(ICE).
 The arrest was due to overstaying his permitted period of admission on a visitor’s visa(which had an expiration in late 2025, though some reports note efforts to adjust status or renew).